 Hi!
 Welcome to my blog. :)

 About me?
-I am a junior math major, music minor at a women’s college in New England.
+I’m a Product Manager at a software company in the DC-area.
+When I created this blog, I was a sophomore math major, music minor at a women’s college in New England.
 I created this blog to share my experience as a math major with my family, friends, and WordPress community.
-I like to post both about my travels as well as math-related topics that interest me.
-I am a person who has grown to LOVE mathematics throughout college, and I want to show people what it is about this subject that is so awesome.
+Now, I want to share my experience as a woman in tech!

-And she reminds me of myself now, a young woman studying in a “man’s” field–math.
+And she reminds me of myself now, a young woman in a “man’s” field.
 But I’m just doing what I love, and I’m excited to have the chance to share that with you.